-From the first day of operation, Alba will be offsetting emissions using Trace.
+From the first day of operation, Alba has been offsetting emissions using Trace.
 Trace works with businesses like ours, as we journey to net zero, providing support and helping us to measure, reduce and offset our carbon footprint.

 Regenerating remnant native bushland and enhancing the existing coastal Moonah woodland is a key element of Alba’s long-term vision for the landscape.